Zopa Review – Borrowing with Zopa

 What You Can Borrow

 Of course, we all have different borrowing needs.
 For instance, you might need quite a large loan to buy a new car, consolidate other existing debts or grow a business, for example.
-(Sole traders only with Zopa, if you are a company looking to borrow then try LendingCrowd) Or, you might just need to borrow a smaller amount to do some basic home improvements.
+(Sole traders only) Or, you might just need to borrow a smaller amount to do some basic home improvements.
 The amount you can borrow from Zopa starts at £1,000 and goes up to a maximum of £25,000, so it should cover the majority of possibilities.
 The repayment terms offer a high degree of flexibility, ranging from 2 years to 3, 4 or 5 years.
-Of course, if you are planning on taking out a loan then it is important to work out exactly how much you need to borrow and over how long you want to pay it back.
+Of course, if you are planning to take out a Zopa loan then it is important to work out exactly how much you need to borrow and over how long you want to pay it back.
 Borrow too little and you risk having to go back and ask for more money.
 On the other hand, if you borrow too much then you’ll be paying interest on money you didn’t need and might end up paying more in interest.
 It’s important to know this before entering any loan contract.

 Equally, it is also vital to choose the most appropriate loan term.
 If you try and pay it off more quickly than you can afford to then you could run into problems by over stretching your finances.
 The opposite situation is one where you take longer than you really needed to pay off a loan.
 In this case, you will pay back more interest than you really need to, as well as have the debt outstanding for longer than you would like.